Is vomiting after head injury a dangerous sign?

 - Migraines.
 Some head injuries cause severe headaches or migraines, which again can trigger vomiting.

 - Skull fracture.
-A skull fracture will also cause extreme pain which can lead to vomiting.
+A skull fracture can also cause extreme pain, which may lead to vomiting.

-- Hematoma.
-A hematoma is a dangerous collection of blood on the surface of the brain.
-One of the signs of a hematoma is repeated vomiting.
+- Subdural Hematoma.
+A subdural hematoma is a dangerous collection of blood on the surface of the brain.
+One of the signs of a subdural hematoma is repeated vomiting.

-Although vomiting can be a sign of a hematoma, a hematoma is usually accompanied by more than one symptom.
-Some other signs of a hematoma include:
+Although vomiting can be a sign of a subdural hematoma, more than one symptom typically occurs.
+Other signs of a subdural hematoma may include:

 - Steadily worsening headache